Front of the House. Back of the House. In Your House.

 To begin, create an account and fill out our online application form: Online Application

 Finish your degree while you continue your life.
-The beauty of online learning is that it allows you to study without disrupting the many other aspects of your busy life.
+The beauty of online learning is that it allows you to study without disrupting the many other aspects of your busy schedule.
 You can continue with your job, and you don't have to move or uproot your family.
 Online learning combines the best of traditional learning with the advantages of the Internet.

 - Flexible scheduling.
 If you're currently working in hospitality, you probably keep some rather unconventional hours.
 With our online programs, you can fit your studies around your schedule.